nikomc/nikomc.github.io/_posts/2020-07-28-majority-sensing-consortia.md

 There is hope that restoring bacterial populations to a "healthy" state could be used to treat, or stave off, disease.
 [Researchers have been testing fecal transplants](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3974513/), in which the stool from a healthy person is inserted into a patient, to treat Crohn's disease.
 But this approach is a bit like using a [nuclear bomb to shut off a gas leak](https://www.npr.org/templates/story/story.php?storyId=127473704#:~:text=News%20reports%20from%20Russia%20say,well%20under%20tons%20of%20earth.).
 It would be far better if scientists and physicians had a more targeted way to control the microbial species in these complex environments, much as a baker concocts and refines a recipe.

 [Now, a study](https://www.nature.com/articles/s41467-020-17475-z) from bioengineers at Rice University has demonstrated that, by engineering cells with genetic circuits, the members of a microbial community can talk to one another and coordinate behaviors at the molecular level.
 The results mark a promising advancement in the synthetic control of microbial communities, and may prove useful in future efforts to modify the microbiome.

+{% include image-caption.html imageurl="/assets/images/posts/2020/community_sand.jpeg#wide" title="Microbial community on a grain of sand" caption="Bacterial communities are everywhere!
+This image shows one such community, as imaged on a grain of sand collected near Boston, Massachusetts." %}

 ***